Comparing My Approach to Spinoza's

 Direct Perception vs. Rational Comprehension

-Spinoza: He believed in a rational path to enlightenment—clear thought, precise reasoning, and a direct intellectual understanding of the universe.
+Spinoza: He believed in a rational path to enlightenment, clear thought, precise reasoning, and a direct intellectual understanding of the universe.

-In short: Spinoza used the intellect to transcend confusion.
+In short, Spinoza used the intellect to transcend confusion.
 You use consciousness itself to transcend perception.
+This is a significant divergence.
+Your approach is experiential; his was intellectual.

 The Human Place in the Whole